weslly/ColorPicker/README.md

 ## installation

     cd ~/.config/sublime-text-2/Packages
-    git clone git://github.com/weslly/sublime-colorpicker.git ColorPicker
+    git clone git://github.com/weslly/SublimeColorPicker.git

-It's important that you check out the repo as ColorPicker as the plugin will look for the color picker script in  `<sublime packages dir>/ColorPicker/lib/colorchooser.py`
+It's important that you check out the repo as SublimeColorPicker as the plugin will look for the color picker script in  `<sublime packages dir>/SublimeColorPicker/lib/colorchooser.py`

 ## usage